-• Students must request time off from school from the Education Leader.

-Students are required to be in attendance a minimum of 7.5 hours per day, 37.50 hours per week for the full-time schedule, 5 hours per day, 25 hours per week for part time day schedule, and 10 hours per day, 30 hours per week for the 3 day schedule.
-Holidays such as Independence day, Thanksgiving, Christmas, and New Years Day will be set according to the calendar each year.
+- Students must request time off from school from the Education Leader. - © Students are required to be in attendance a minimum of 7 hours per day, 35 hours per week for the full-time schedule, 4.5 hours per day, 18 hours per week for part-time students, 4.5 hours per day, and 10 hours per day, 30 hours per week for three day schedule.
+Holidays such as Thanksgiving, Christmas, and New Years Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 48 hours per week to make up for missing hours.
-If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur.

-Lunches and breaks are scheduled for all students.
+If a student will miss hours during the week, arrangements must be made with the Future Professional Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
 All students take 30 minutes for lunch between 12:00 noon and 1:30 p.m.
 Students should communicate with their instructor if they have not had lunch by 1:30 p.m.
+Night students have a 20 minute break.